 This pretty little lady is quite simply the longest surviving female club kid who’s still very much active on the scene today.
 More than likely unbeknown to herself, her exotic looks, big dark eyes and mannerism strangely bring to mind a ’50s Italian film star named Gina Lollobrigida.

-Presumably unlike the other girls who grew up on her North London council estate, she was never interested in getting married and raising a family.
+Presumably unlike the other girls who grew up on her Wood Green council estate, she was never interested in getting married and raising a family.
 She had grander designs on metamorphosing into a social butterfly and collecting pollen, so to speak, from as many blooms as possible.
 That way, she’d hopefully get known within on-trend circles and would be afforded a pampered life of fancy launches, peppered with everlasting media exposure and photo opportunities – a substantial chunk of which, lest we forget, would later originate from me.

 There is no doubt that nobody could possibly survive that exceptional amount of time on the scene without possessing some sort of aptitude.
 Call it staying power, resilience or mere tenacity, La Julia seems to have it in spades.
-When the average clubbers’ lifespan usually clocks up 2 to 3 years before they automatically throw in the apron, hers has lasted since the word dot.
-I reckon The Guinness Book of Records ought to take note, should they decide not to look upon such activities as utterly insignificant.
+When the average clubbers’ lifespan usually clocks up 2 to 3 years before they finally throw in the apron, hers has lasted since the word dot.
+I reckon The Guinness Book of Records ought to take note, should they decide to no longer look upon such activities as utterly insignificant.

-Remarkably, the self-appointed princess possesses an inherent ability to keep her gaggle of fans and sycophants interested in more or less whatever it is she turns her attention to.
+Remarkably, the self-appointed “princess” possesses an inherent ability to keep her gaggle of fans and sycophants interested in more or less whatever it is she turns her attention to.
 However, that doesn’t quite absolves her manifest and rather curious penchant for having a finger in every pie.
 Generally, if playing your trump card – whatever it may be – is a good thing, being by all accounts oblivious of your own limitations inevitably smacks of desperation.
 You’ve got to give it to her though for continually getting the jobs, even if that may require a fair leap of faith from the people involved.

 So, how does she do it and, more importantly, what can possibly motivate this rather perplexing character?
 Does she constantly live in fear of missing out?
 Is she trying to prove something?
 What does she have for breakfast?!?